apache/pulsar/site2/docs/security-extending.md

 ## Authentication

-Pulsar supports mutual TLS and Athenz authentication plugins, and you can use these authentication plugins following the description in [Security](security-overview.md).
+Pulsar supports mutual TLS and Athenz authentication plugins.
+For how to use these authentication plugins, you can refer to the description in [Security](security-overview.md).

 You can choose to use a custom authentication mechanism by providing the implementation in the form of two plugins.
-One for the Client library and the other for the Pulsar Broker to validate the credentials.
+One plugin is for the Client library and the other plugin is for the Pulsar Broker to validate the credentials.

 ### Client authentication plugin

-For client library, you needs to implement `org.apache.pulsar.client.api.Authentication`.
+For client library, you need to implement `org.apache.pulsar.client.api.Authentication`.
 By entering the command below you can pass this class when you create a Pulsar client:

 ```java
 PulsarClient client = PulsarClient.builder()